gruz0/remove-noreferrer/readme.txt

 == Description ==

-This plugin removes rel="noreferrer" from post's links on the frontend.
+This plugin automatically removes `noreferrer` from the links in Posts, Pages and Home Page.

-It works only on single posts and doesn't work on index page.
-I think it needs to be updated as soon as possible.
-Write me a message to [support@gruz0.ru](mailto:support@gruz0.ru) what do you think about it, please.

 = Docs & Support =